amschnepf/functional-javascript-rebootu/Readme.md

 #### 1. Selecting a problem to work on

-Once the workshop is installed, run `functional-javascript-workshop` to print a menu where you can select a problem to work on.
+Once the workshop is installed, run `functional-javascript-rebootu` to print a menu where you can select a problem to work on.

 ```
-$ functional-javascript-workshop
+$ functional-javascript-rebootu
 ```

 Problems are listed in rough order of difficulty.
 You are advised to complete them in order, as later problems